D-L-M/mem-db/README.md

 To remove multiple documents, make a HTTP `DELETE` request to `http://localhost:9999/_search` (or a HTTP `POST` request to `http://localhost:9999/_delete` ) with a JSON body describing the search criteria, as per the 'Searching' section.

+To remove all documents, make a HTTP `DELETE` request to `http://localhost:9999/_all`.

 ## Viewing Index Statistics

 To view index statistics, make a HTTP `GET` request to `http://localhost:9999/_stats`.